 Enter The CYTOCHROME P450

 The pivotal importance of this enzyme family is easy to assess.
 As the folks at Project CBD note, “this key enzyme group metabolizes most of the drugs we consume, including more than 60% of marketed meds”.

 Cannabidiol, of course, is no stranger to this pathway.
-Along more than half of medical drugs, cytochrome P450 enzymes also metabolise CBD.
-And CBD, research has shown, has proved to be a potent inhibitor for most of those enzymes.
+Along with more than half of medical drugs, cytochrome P450 enzymes also metabolize CBD.
+And CBD, research has shown, is a potent inhibitor for most of those enzymes.

 That means that CBD can affect their capacity to process other medications.
 Which, by displacing chemical competitors, cause what we already define as drug-drug interactions.

 READJUSTING MEDICINE DOSAGE WHEN USING CBD